-Considering a SPAC?
+Considering Going Public?
 This 3-Step Stress Test Can Tell If You’re Ready

-The same can be said for some special purpose acquisition companies (SPACs) nowadays.
+The same can be said for companies preparing to go public through an initial public offering (IPO) or special purpose acquisition company (SPAC).
 All too often, some skip the full “preflight” checklist and never end up at their destination: a successful listing followed by a well-run publicly traded company.

-The news is not all doom-and-gloom, however.
-Based on our experience helping numerous companies go public, we believe—long-term—SPACs will continue to be a great path for private companies to gain the advantages of going public.
+Based on our experience helping numerous companies go public, we believe — long-term — IPOs and SPACs will continue to be a great path for private companies to gain the advantages of going public.
+But careful planning is critical.
+And in the case of a SPAC, in particular, you have a very tight timeline to get all the required pieces in place.

-But the time has come for less euphoria and a lot more sobriety when it comes to taking this important step.
-Careful planning and this three-step stress test can help better determine if your company is truly SPAC-ready and give you a better idea of what’s needed for success.
-Consider it your pre-flight SPAC checklist.
+This three-step stress test can help better determine if your company is truly ready for takeoff and give you a better idea of what’s needed for success.
+Consider it your pre-flight public company checklist.

 1. The 3-P’s: People, Processes and Planning

 Do you have the accounting skill sets in place to meet the tougher demands of a public company moving forward?
-It’s not just the listing that’s at stake—it’s also life afterwards as a publicly traded company.
+It’s not just the listing that’s at stake — it’s also life afterward as a publicly traded company.
 Transitioning from a private entity to a public listing may involve the adoption of accounting standards your company never had to previously account for.

 This includes written documentation under PCAOB and SEC standards for all significant accounting positions, policies and internal controls, such as: